Thazhvaram: Production

 This is Bharathan's second film with M. T. Vasudevan Nair after Vaishali in 1988.
 This is the second collaboration of Mohanlal and Bharathan after Kattathe Killikudu.
-Bharathan and Sasi Menon and Gayathri Ashokan did the poster designs.
+Bharathan, Sasi Menon, and Gayathri Ashokan did the poster designs.

 Soundtrack

 The soundtrack of this film had only one song composed by Bharathan himself to the lines written by Kaithapram and rendered by K. J. Yesudas.

 Reception

 Upon release, the film, initially a slow starter, garnered widespread positive reviews and became a success both critically and commercially.
 The camera work of Venu is considered the highlight of the film.
-Thazhvaram had just a handful of characters and the plot was so well developed that it was a visual treat for the viewers.
-The fighting in the climax amidst violent vultures is considered one of the best climax scenes in Malayalam cinema.
-The film is considered a cult classic in Malayalam and the performance of Mohanlal is considered one of his best in his acting career by the critics.
+The film is considered a cult classic in Malayalam and the performance of Mohanlal is said to be one of his best in his acting career by the critics.